WIC - Women, Infants, & Children

 What do I need to bring with me?

-- Proof of income OR proof of enrollment in Medicaid, Food Stamps, or KTAP benefits
+- Income OR proof of enrollment in Medicaid, Food Stamps, or KTAP benefits

 Office of the Assistant Secretary for Civil Rights